-Open your Office file in BBEdit 11.
+Open your Office file in BBEdit 11 or later.
 In the left-hand pane, you’ll see a folder tree of the files contained within, so no unzipping is required

 Select the file you want to edit.
 The file opens in the main BBEdit window, displaying two lines.
 The first is the XML header, the second is the actual content.

 Click at the left end of the second line.

 Make your edits and save.
 It’s not necessary to linearize the XML.
 The Office program will do that anyway the first time you save it.
-However, if you like to leave things exactly the way you found them, click in from of the first line of content (after the header line), choose Markup>Utilities>Format… again, change the Mode to Compact and click on the Format button.
+However, if you like to leave things exactly the way you found them, click in from of the first line of content (after the header line), choose Markup>Utilities>Format…, change the Mode to Compact and click on the Format button.
 Save the file and test your editing in macOS.